Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors: Application to four-bend C-Chicane

-On the other hand, to verify the proposed CSR-cancelation conditions, the emittance growth caused by dipole-induced CSR after passing through the chicane is simulated with the ELEGANT program \cite{Borland:2000gvh,Borland:2001xua}.
+On the other hand, to verify the proposed CSR cancelation conditions, we simulated the emittance growth caused by steady-state CSR using ELEGANT \cite{Borland:2000gvh,Borland:2001xua}.
 The Gaussian bunch with typical initial parameters is tracked as listed in Table \ref{Table:bunch}.
-The beam optical elements are second order, and the momentum chirp is set as $h=(1-C)/(C R_{56}^{s_0\to s_f})= 24.02 $ m$^{-1}$ from the compressor factor and $ R_{56}^{s_0\to s_f}$ in Table \ref{Table-same-Parameter}.
-By scanning $(\ell_{2},q_3)$ and the initial Twiss parameters, we are committed to achieving minimum emittance growth at the chicane exit.
-Such Twiss parameter scanning is performed to search for an optimal matching beam envelope to the orientation of a nonzero net CSR kick for a practical chicane \cite{DiMitri:2013qj}.
-As shown in Fig. \ref{fig:C-chicane-elegant}, we can see that the scanned values $(\ell_2^{\text{eff.}}/\ell_2^{\text{eff.}*}, q_3/q_3^*$)=(1.38, 0.91) are basically close the results of the point-kick model and the CSR-induced $ \Delta \varepsilon_n/ \varepsilon_n$ at the order of 0.1\%.
-With aid of the common chicane parameters in Table \ref{Table-same-Parameter}, the complete chicane information for this case are listed in Table \ref{Table-C-chicane}.
+The momentum chirp is set as $h=(1-C)/(C R_{56}^{s_0\to s_f})= 24.02 \text{ m}^{-1}$ from the the values of compressor factor and $ R_{56}^{s_0\to s_f}$ in Table \ref{Table-same-Parameter}.
+Here the initial Twiss parameters are scanned to minimum the emittance growth at the chicane exit by optimally matching the beam envelope to the orientation of a nonzero net CSR kick at the chicane exit \cite{Hajima}.
+Fig. \ref{fig:C-chicane-elegant} shows the simulations result of the CSR-induced emittance $ \varepsilon_n$ near $(q_3^*, \ell_2^{\text{eff.}*})$.
+We can see that the minimum emittance growth $ \Delta \varepsilon_n/ \varepsilon_n$ is of 0.53\% and the corresponding values are of $(q_3/q_3^*, \ell_2^{\text{eff.}}/\ell_2^{\text{eff.}*})=( 0.99,1.63)$.
+These simulation results are close to the results of the point-kick analysis and basically agree with the integration results.
+With aid of the common chicane parameters in Table \ref{Table-same-Parameter} and the scanned values $(\ell_{2},q_3)$, the complete chicane information can be obtained, as listed in Table \ref{Table-C-chicane}.

-In the above numerical verification by integration method and ELEGANT simulations, the differences compared to the model calculation, can be attributed to the ratio between $L_{B1}$ and ($L_{tot}-L_{d2}^{\text{real}}$).
-With this ratio decreases, $(\ell_2^{ \text{eff.}},q_3)$ becomes closer to $(\ell_2^{\text{eff.}*},q_3^*)$, as illustrated in Fig. \ref{fig:cross}.
-Although some fine-tuning is still required compared to the model calculation, these differences are minor and can be compensated for in the actual design process by minor parameter adjustments.
-Notice that the integration and simulations methods can yield more accurate results, however the point-kick model directly provides analytical relationships between variables to suppress the CSR effect albeit with slight differences.